László Hudec: Biography

 Hudec was born in 1893 in Besztercebánya, Austria-Hungary (now Banská Bystrica in Slovakia).
 His father, György Hugyecz was a wealthy Magyarized Slovak architect, born in the nearby village of Felsőmicsinye (now Horná Mičiná), while his mother, Paula Skultéty was an ethnic Hungarian from Kassa (now Košice).
 He studied architecture at Budapest University from 1911 to 1914.
 As a patriot, Hudec volunteered to join the Austro-Hungarian Army after outbreak of World War I, but was captured by the Russian Army in 1916 and was sent to a prison camp in Siberia.
 While being transferred, he jumped from a train near the Chinese border and made his way to Shanghai, where he joined the American architectural office R. A. Curry.

 In 1925, he opened his own practice, and was responsible for at least 37 buildings up to 1941.

 After the Munich Agreement, (1938) Hudec lost his Czechoslovak citizenship and applied to become Hungarian citizen.
 In 1941 he obtained a Hungarian passport and was appointed Honorary Consul of Hungary in Shanghai.

-Hudec's masterpiece is usually considered to be the 22-story Park Hotel Shanghai, on Nanjing Road across from People's Square.
+Hudec's masterpiece is usually considered to be the 22-story Park Hotel, on Nanjing Road across from Shanghai Racecourse.
 Built in 1934, it was the tallest building in the city until the 1980s, and is still a local landmark.

 After leaving Shanghai in 1947, Hudec moved to Lugano and later to Rome.
 In 1950 he moved to Berkeley where he taught at the University of California.
 He died from a heart-attack during an earthquake in 1958.
 In 1970 his remains were buried in an evangelical cemetery in Banská Bystrica.